A Gapless Phase with Haagerup Symmetry: Gapped Phases with Haagerup Symmetry

 This phase can be characterised in terms of the condensation of a local operator $\cO_1$ transforming in the $1^-$ representations of Haagerup and local operators $\cO_2^1$ and $\cO_2^1$ transforming as a doublet of the $\bm{2}$ representation of $\cH_3$. $\cO_1$ sits again in a $\cH_3$ multiplet labeled by the anyon $\pi_1$, while $\cO_2^i$ sit in a $\cH_3$ multiplet labeled by the anyon $\pi_2$.
 Both of these also involve $\alpha^i \rho$-twisted operators.
-Finally, this phase also has a string order parameter labeled by the anyon $\sigma_1$.
+Finally, this phase also has a string order parameter labeled by the anyon $\sigma_1$. \paragraph{\textbf{6 Vacua Phase:}} A gapped phases where the full $\cH_3$ symmetry is spontaneously broken is obtained by selecting $\cL_\phys = \cL_3$.
+The resulting TQFT has 6 vacua, as follows from the fact that the $\pi_1$ and $\pi_2$ lines can terminate on both boundaries, the latter with multiplicity two